 In any case, left untreated, a urinary tract disease can have some serious outcomes.

-Serious kidney harm from an intense or interminable kidney contamination (pyelonephritis) because of an untreated UTI.
+Serious kidney harm from intense or interminable kidney contamination (pyelonephritis) because of an untreated UTI.

-Complications in pregnant women that include low baby birth weight or untimely labor.
+Complications in pregnant women include low baby birth weight or untimely labor.

 Urethral narrowing (injury) in men from intermittent urethritis, recently observed with gonococcal urethritis.